Children's attractions at Canada's Wonderland: Nickelodeon Central

 Cedar Fair Entertainment Company acquired Paramount Parks from Viacom in 2006, for $1.24 Billion.
 In an August 2007 article with FunWorld, the International Association of Amusement Parks and Attractions (IAAPA) magazine, they said that they were excited about the Nickelodeon and Hanna-Barbera licenses, pointing out that the model for their children's areas was Kings Island's Nickelodeon Universe.

 Nickelodeon Central was closed down following the end of the 2009 operating season, and was replaced by Planet Snoopy in 2010.

 Planet Snoopy

-Planet Snoopy opened in 2010 as a replacement for Nickelodeon Central and Hanna-Barbera land.
+Planet Snoopy opened in 2010 as a replacement for Hanna-Barbera land.